Top 20 questions about veganism

 There is no need to farm or to slaughter any animal.
 Eating any kind of meat contributes to animal suffering – and to the environmental and world hunger problems caused by the meat industry.
-The less meat people eat the better and many people find that cutting out meat gradually works best for them – but ultimately, the only truly consistent and ethical choice is to eat no meat at all.
+The less meat people eat the better and many people find that cutting out meat gradually works best for them – but ultimately, the only truly consistent and ethical choice is to eat no meat, dairy or eggs at all.

 Yawn, yawn!
 This question is usually seen as a bit of a joke, but if you want a serious answer here goes!